tannerdolby/tannerdolby.com/src/writing/angular-node-blog.md

 Netlify starter accounts provide really great features for hosting your own website or blog.
 I've usually only used [Netlify](https://netlify.com) for hosting static sites, but since they introduced [Netlify Lambda functions](), which are essentially AWS Lambda functions.
 We are now able to host full stack applications through Netlify.
 The netlify functions we create are deployed as API endpoints which is really cool.

 [Pricing is metered](https://www.netlify.com/blog/2018/03/20/netlifys-aws-lambda-functions-bring-the-backend-to-your-frontend-workflow/) for the Netlify Lambda functions so keep that in mind if you choose to host this full stack app with Netlify.
 Unless you expect alot of site traffic, the Netlify starter account limits are plenty for a personal website.

+You can view the [source code](https://github.com/tannerdolby/angular-node-blog) over on GitHub.

 Thanks for reading! 🚀